Students can pursue study abroad opportunities through universities with whom McMaster does not have a formal exchange

 Application and Payment

-Unlike the Exchange Program, all tuition and fees for independent study are charged by and must be paid to the host institution.
+Unlike the McMaster Exchange Program, all tuition and fees for independent study are charged by and must be paid to the host institution.
 Keep in mind that international fees and tuition can cost as much as 4 times the amount of domestic fees and tuition.
 Students are solely responsible for admission, registration, and payments to the host school.

-The faculty will not guarantee approval for transfer credit for courses taken outside McMaster unless you have applied for a Letter of Permission and received approval before taking the course(s).
+The faculty will not guarantee approval for transfer credit for courses taken outside McMaster unless you have received prior approval.
 If a student takes courses for which they have not received permission, transfer credit may not be awarded.